Anthony of Padua: Miracles

 The story of Anthony "preaching to the fish" originated in Rimini, where he had gone to preach.
 When heretics there treated him with contempt, Anthony was said to have gone to the shoreline, where he began to preach at the water's edge until a great crowd of fish was seen gathered before him.
-The people of the town flocked to see this marvel, after which Anthony charged them with the fact that the fish were more receptive to his message than the heretics of the church, at which point the people were moved to listen to his message.
+The people of the town and even heretics flocked to see this marvelous thing and were moved to listen to Anthony's preaching.

-In another often-told story, which took place in Toulouse, Anthony was challenged by a heretic to prove the reality of the presence of Christ in the Eucharist.
-The man, who sought to mock Anthony, brought out a half-starved mule and showed it fresh fodder on one hand, and the sacramental host on the other.
-The mule was said to have ignored the fodder and, instead of eating either, bowed before the sacrament.
+In another often-told story, which took place also in Rimini, Anthony was challenged by a heretic to prove the reality of the presence of Christ in the Eucharist.
+The man, who sought to mock Anthony, brought out a half-starved mule and showed it fresh fodder.
+Saint Anthony showed the mule the monstrance containing the Blessed Sacrament.
+The mule ignored the fodder and bowed before the Blessed Sacrament.
+The Tempietto of Sant'Antonio marks the spot where the miracle took place.
+Other versions of this miracle place it in Toulouse or Bourges.

 Another account tells of an occasion in Italy when Anthony was dining with heretics.
 He realized the food they put before him was poisoned, and he confronted them.
-The men admitted to attempting to kill him, but then challenged him to eat if he truly believed the words spoken in Mark 16:18 about the apostles of Christ: "…and if they drink any deadly thing, it will not harm them."
-Anthony is said to have blessed the food, eaten it, and suffered no harm, much to the amazement of his hosts.
+The men admitted to attempting to kill him, but then challenged him to eat if he truly believed the words spoken in Mark 16:18 about the apostles of Christ: "and if they drink any deadly thing, it will not harm them".
+Anthony is said to have blessed the food and eaten it without harm, much to the amazement of his hosts.